Alicepinch/roots-cafe/README.md

 #### Design:

-For the overall design of this project I wanted it to be very simple and clean.
+For the overall design of this project I wanted it to be very simple, clean and crisp with not too much going on but enough to portray all the information I needed in a professional way.

 #### Typography:

-The fonts that I decided to use for this project are Overpass and Raleway as they are both very simple.
+The fonts that I decided to use for this project are Overpass and Raleway as they go together well.
 The fall back font that I used is sans-sherif.
-Overpass has been used for headers and Raleway has been used for body text.
+Raleway has been used for headers and overpass has been used for body text.

 #### Colour Scheme

-I wanted my design to be clean with not too many colours so I opted for t too many different colours so opted for variations of the same colour in deeper shades.

-#### images

-- Links to Wireframes
+(Link to colour pallett)

 ## Features

-- Basic booking/contact form which will go through to an email
+- Basic contact form which will go through to an email
 - iFrame Google Map to show the location of the coffee shop
 - Hero Image
 - Gallery/carousel images to showcase a range of product photos from the menu
-- About us section to educate the customer on ethos.
+- About us section.
-- Fixed footer which will give customers access to all of the social media platforms.
+- Fixed footer which will give customers access to all of the social media platforms and quick contact information.
 - Responsive webpage which is optimized for Large, medium and small screens.
 - Fixed navigation bar with the company logo to allow customers easy access to all pages at any time.
-Navigation links linking through to the different pages, and some anchor linked to the homepage.

 Future features to be implemented: